- TL;DR

 | FIPS 140-3 migration is not a Venafi configuration change.
 It requires replacing or re-validating HSM hardware under FIPS 140-3 requirements, re-executing key ceremonies under validated modules, updating CA operational procedures, re-issuing affected certificate hierarchies, and preparing documentation per NIST SP 800-140A/B/C. Venafi does not offer this engagement.
 Neither does Keyfactor, AppViewX, or DigiCert. |

-For organizations under DoD IA policy, CMMC Level 3, FedRAMP High, or financial sector mandates that require FIPS 140-3 module use, the migration is a required technical deliverable.
+This is no longer a theoretical deadline.
+Per NIST’s FIPS 140-3 Transition Effort, every remaining FIPS 140-2 validated module certificate moves to the CMVP’s historical list on September 22, 2026.
+Historical certificates remain valid records, but federal procurement requirements for FIPS validation no longer recognize them as compliant going forward.
+For organizations under DoD IA policy, CMMC Level 3, FedRAMP High, or financial sector mandates that require FIPS 140-3 module use, the migration is a required technical deliverable, not a configuration toggle.
 In the CertSecure Manager vs Venafi FIPS comparison, one platform can execute the migration and one cannot.

 Post-Quantum Cryptography

-Venafi Quantum Protect adds PQC-hybrid certificate issuance — X.509 certificates with hybrid classical and post-quantum public keys, supporting ML-KEM (FIPS-203) and ML-DSA (FIPS-204).
+CyberArk Certificate Manager’s Quantum Protect capability adds PQC-hybrid certificate issuance — X.509 certificates with hybrid classical and post-quantum public keys, supporting ML-KEM (FIPS 203) and ML-DSA (FIPS 204), both finalized NIST standards.
 That is a technically meaningful capability for organizations testing PQC deployment in their certificate infrastructure.

 The limitation is scope.
-Quantum Protect answers the question ‘can I issue a PQC certificate?’
-It does not answer ‘which of my cryptographic assets are vulnerable to Harvest Now, Decrypt Later attacks?’, ‘which certificate populations need to migrate first?’, or ‘how do I architect my PKI and application layers for ongoing crypto-agility as FIPS-205 (SLH-DSA), FIPS-206 (FN-DSA), and HQC are operationalized?’
-CertSecure Manager’s approach starts from CBOM Secure — a cryptographic bill of materials covering algorithm usage across certificate inventories and software ecosystems — and builds through HNDL threat modeling, migration sequencing by risk tier, and crypto-agility architecture design.
+Quantum Protect answers the question “can I issue a PQC certificate?”
+It does not answer “which of my cryptographic assets are vulnerable to Harvest Now, Decrypt Later attacks?”, “which certificate populations need to migrate first?”, or “how do I architect my PKI and application layers for ongoing crypto-agility as the remaining NIST PQC standards are finalized?”
+Two of those remaining standards are still in progress: FIPS 205 (SLH-DSA) is finalized, but FIPS 206 (FN-DSA, based on FALCON) remains in draft as of 2026, with finalization expected in late 2026 or 2027, and HQC — announced by NIST in March 2025 as a backup key encapsulation mechanism to ML-KEM — is expected to become FIPS 207, with a draft due in 2026 and a final standard projected for 2027.
+CertSecure Manager’s approach starts from CBOM Secure — a cryptographic bill of materials covering algorithm usage across certificate inventories and software ecosystems — and builds through HNDL threat modeling, migration sequencing by risk tier, and crypto-agility architecture design that already tracks FIPS 206 and HQC ahead of finalization.

 Pricing Architecture: The Per-Identity Problem at Cloud-Native Scale